 If you are intending to take a pet you should be aware that Ireland has very strict regulations about importing pets from abroad.

-There are many walking routes, and looped walks, throughout the hill, coastal and forest regions.
+There are many walking trails, and looped walks, throughout the hill, coastal and forest regions.
 Integrated with these walking trails are towns and villages for accommodation and services.
 Every year thousands of people take part in the many walking festivals throughout the country.

 For many golfers Ireland is a mecca.
 Whether a single digit handicap, or just a hacker, a world class course will be within easy reach.
 If your passion is playing golf in the rain and wind to retire in Ireland would be your paradise!
 But these tough weather conditions must work … looking at how many world class golfers Ireland has produced.